Frankie Kent

-Frankie James Kent (born 21 November 1995) is an English professional footballer who plays as a centre back for side Heart of Midlothian.
+Frankie James Kent (born 21 November 1995) is an English professional footballer who plays as a centre back for Oxford United.

 Kent progressed through the Arsenal Academy prior to joining Colchester United's Academy for his two-year scholarship in 2012.
 He made his professional debut for the club in May 2014 and went on to make 141 appearances in five years with the U's.
 He subsequently played for Peterborough United, before joining Heart of Midlothian in 2023.

 Career

 Born in Romford, Kent attended Shenfield High School, with whom he won the 2008 English Schools' Football Association under-12s Schools Cup for boys.
 He scored in the final held at Wolverhampton Wanderers' Molineux Stadium, doubling Shenfield High's lead early in the second half.

 Kent is a product of the Arsenal Academy, where he progressed through each age group from the age of seven to 16.
 He was released by Arsenal and went on trial at Colchester United.